Catherine Eddowes: 29 September

-Prior to her release, Eddowes gave her name and address to Hutt as "Mary Ann Kelly of 6 Fashion Street".
+Before her release, Eddowes gave her name and address to Hutt as "Mary Ann Kelly of 6 Fashion Street".

 30 September

 Upon leaving the station, instead of turning right to take the shortest route to her Flower and Dean Street lodging-house, Eddowes turned left in the general direction of Aldgate.
-She was last seen alive in a narrow walkway named Church Passage at 1:35 a.m. by three witnesses: Joseph Lawende; Joseph Hyam Levy; and Harry Harris, who themselves had just left the Imperial Club in Duke's Place on Duke Street.
+She was last seen alive in a narrow walkway named Church Passage at 1:35 am by three witnesses: Joseph Lawende, Joseph Hyam Levy, and Harry Harris, who had just left the Imperial Club in Duke's Place on Duke Street.

-Lawende later testified Eddowes—wearing a black bonnet and jacket—was standing talking with a man of medium build with a fair moustache at the entrance to Church Passage, which led south-west from Duke Street and into Mitre Square.
-She was facing the man, with one hand on his chest, although not in a manner to suggest to Lawende she was resisting him.
-Only Lawende could furnish a clear description of the man, whom he described as approximately thirty, about 5 ft 7 in in height and wearing a loose-fitting "pepper and salt colour loose jacket", a grey peaked cloth cap and a "reddish" neckerchief.
-To Lawende, this individual conveyed the overall appearance of a sailor.
+Lawende later testified that Eddowes – wearing a black bonnet and jacket – was standing talking with a man of medium build with a fair moustache at the entrance to Church Passage, which led south-west from Duke Street into Mitre Square.
+She was facing the man, with one hand on his chest, although not in a manner to suggest she was resisting him.
+Only Lawende could furnish a clear description of the man, whom he described as about 30, approximately 5 ft 7 in in height, and wearing a loose-fitting "pepper and salt colour loose jacket", a grey peaked cloth cap, and a "reddish" neckerchief.
+To Lawende, the man conveyed the overall appearance of a sailor.
 Lawende walked past the two and did not look back.
 (Note: The Chief Inspector of the Metropolitan Police, Donald Swanson, would intimate in his report into Eddowes's murder that Lawende's identification of the woman he had seen at the entrance to Church Passage as Eddowes was doubtful.
 Swanson wrote that Lawende had said that some clothing of the deceased's that he was shown resembled that of the woman he saw—"which was black ... that was the extent of his identity [sic]".)

 Murder

-At 1:44 a.m., Eddowes's mutilated and disembowelled body was found lying on her back, with her head resting on a coal hole and turned towards the left shoulder, in the south-west corner of Mitre Square by the square's beat policeman, PC Edward Watkins, approximately fourteen minutes after he had previously passed through the square at 1:30 a.m.
+At 1:44 am, Eddowes's mutilated and disembowelled body was found lying on her back, with her head resting on a coal hole and turned towards her left shoulder, in the south-west corner of Mitre Square by the square's beat policeman, PC Edward Watkins, approximately fourteen minutes after he had previously passed through the square at 1:30 am.
 (Note: Watkins later testified at the inquest into Eddowes's murder that her body had been "cut up like a pig in the market", adding he instantly "knew the Whitechapel murderer had been our way.")
-Upon discovering Eddowes's body, Watkins called for assistance from the night watchman at the Kearley and Tonge warehouse which bordered Mitre Square: ex-policeman George James Morris.
-Morris had been sweeping the landings inside the warehouse, with the door to the square open, when Watkins knocked on the door, exclaiming: "For God's sake, mate, come to my assistance!"
-After viewing the body, he informed Watkins he had noted nothing unusual that evening.
+Upon discovering the body, Watkins called for assistance from the night watchman at the Kearley and Tonge warehouse bordering Mitre Square, ex-policeman George James Morris.
+Morris had been sweeping the landings inside the warehouse, with the door to the square open, when Watkins knocked on the door and exclaimed: "For God's sake, mate, come to my assistance!"
+After viewing the body, Morris informed Watkins he had noted nothing unusual that evening.